kitty624/JA2-v1.13-7609-GameDir/README.md

 - it's based on the latest commit before svn to gitHub migration (Oct 27, 2020) and contains all bugfixes up to this date

 - of course the SCI also contains the exe, the standard 7609-exe

-- if you want the 7609+AI-exe instead, check downloads provided by the author sevenfm (see links under his youtube-videos or at russian ja2 forum)
-  (closed development, won't be on gitHub unless the author himselves decides to do so)